 You have three options for paying your parking ticket:

 Make payable to the City Treasurer.
 Mail to the Corporation of the City of London, Parking Services, PO Box 5400, London, ON N6A 4L6.
 Do not send cash in the mail.
 Please ensure you mail your payment with sufficient time to reach the office by the 15 day deadline.

-Due to COVID-19 screening will only be done by phone or online.
+Due to COVID-19 dispute screening will only be done by phone or online.

-If your are not the registered owner of the vehicle that was ticketed, the vehicle owner will have to sign off on a third party agent authorization form, authorizing you to dispute the ticket on their behalf.
+If you are not the registered owner of the vehicle that was ticketed, the vehicle owner will have to sign off on a third-party agent authorization form, authorizing you to dispute the ticket on their behalf.

 Screenings will be completed as soon as possible.
 You will be contacted by phone or e-mail to discuss the results.

-To report a parking issue, contact us at:
+To report a parking issue, please use our online service portal.